pbuckner/x-plane_plugins/XPython/docs/source/usage/logfiles.rst

 by setting environment variable :code:`XPPYTHON3_LOG`.
 Log is re-written each time [#F2]_.
 If you want to preserve the contents of the logfile, set environment variable :code:`XPPYTHON3_PRESERVE`.

+If you've changed the log file environment variable, the new log file will be indicated in the message in :code:`Log.txt` file (above).
+If the python log file cannot be opened, or :code:`XPPYTHON3_LOG` is set to an empty value, logging will be to standard out.

-* Log always contains:
+* Python Log always contains:

   .. parsed-literal::

      [XPPython3] Version 4.0.0 - for Python 3.11 Started -- Mon Oct 31 13:24:28 2022
      [XPPython3] Python shared library loaded: /Library/Frameworks/Python.framework/Versions/3.11/lib/libpython3.11.dylib

   Then the script folder(s) are scanned.
-If the folder cannot be found (not an error really, but just to let you know).
+If the folder cannot be found it's listed (not an error really, but just to let you know).
 This includes scanning for aircraft-specific plugins:

   .. parsed-literal::